adamhowardprice/swift-wasm-sandbox/README.md

 # Swift WebAssembly Playground with Fermyon Spin

-A proof of concept for executing Swift code in WebAssembly using Fermyon Spin.
+A proof of concept for executing Swift code in WebAssembly using multiple approaches including Fermyon Spin and Swift Cloud Compute.

 ## Overview

-This project demonstrates how Swift code can be executed in WebAssembly using Fermyon Spin.
+This project demonstrates how Swift code can be executed in WebAssembly using different approaches.
 It provides a web-based playground interface where users can write Swift code and see the results of its execution.

 ## Features